ecmwf/metview-python/docs/api/comp_toc.rst

       - Computes the distances in a :class:`Fieldset` or :class:`Geopoints` to a reference point

     * - :func:`geosort`
-      - Sorts the :class:`Geopoints` North to South and West to East
+      - Sorts a :class:`Geopoints` North to South and West to East

     * - :func:`grid_cell_area`
       - Computes the grid cell area in a :class:`Fieldset`